 Biden Announces New Housing & Small Business Programs to Close Racial Wealth Gap

 On Tuesday, June 1, 2021, the Biden-Harris administration announced new housing and small business programs that are designed to close the racial wealth gap.
-The White House released a fact sheet on the announcement with policy information and implementation information.
+The White House released a fact sheet on the announcement with policy and implementation information.

 - Take action to address racial discrimination in the housing market, including the launch of an interagency effort to address inequity in home appraisals, and conducting rulemaking to combat housing discrimination.